Ingiriya: Location

-Ingiriya can be accessed via the A8 (Rathnapura–Panadura) highway (33 km from Panadura, 35.8 km from Rathnapura), by the Padukka–Ingiriya Road (16.80 km from Padukka, 18.20 km from Meepe) or by the Egaloya–Ingiriya Road (11 km from Egaloya).
+Ingiriya can be accessed via the A8 (Rathnapura–Panadura) highway (33 km from Panadura, 35.8 km from Rathnapura), by the Padukka–Ingiriya Road (16.80 km from Padukka, 18.20 km from Meepe) or by the Egaloya–Ingiriya Road (11 km from Egaloya) ,or by the Handapangoda-Ingiriya Road.
 Ingiriya is one of the borders of Kalutara District and Western Province.
 Ellagawa, the next town after Ingiriya towards Rathnapura, belongs to Ratnapura District, Sabaragamuwa Province, and Padukka, the next town after Ingiriya towards the Padukka side, belongs to Colombo District.

 Geography

 Ingiriya is 24 km from the coast and extends a further 8.8 km inland.
 It is mountainous, especially near the eastern border.
 The highest point is Madakada Giranchi Mountain, 355 m high.
 Eduragala Mountain is also over 210 m high.
 The eastern part contains scattered mountains over 150 m high.
 There are some similarly high mountains in the western part.
 Overall, 60% of the area is flat plains.
 The Kalu River flows along the southern border of Ingiriya and many streams flow into the Kalu River.
 The largest, Nambapana Stream, is in the east.
 Another river, the Mawak Oya, starts in the north and flows along the west side before connecting to the Kalu River in the south.